Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 This can be beneficial if you’d like to run your glamping business with someone else.
 There are different types of partnerships too.
 For instance, your partnership could be ‘incorporated’ as a Limited Liability Partnership (LLP) which provides the same protection in terms of liability as a limited company.

-Another option is to run it as a ‘general’ partnership, which is less formal, You won’t need to register with Companies House, and instead one nominated partner will register the partnership for Self Assessment.
+Another option is to run it as a ‘general’ partnership, which is less formal so you won’t need to register with Companies House.

 We have guides available for both Limited Liability Partnerships and general partnerships.